"

 (28) \begin{equation*} \int_{t_1}^{t_2} dt = - \int_{W_0}^{W_1} \frac{ \, dW}{c_b \, P_{\rm bp}} = \int_{W_1}^{W_0} \frac{ \, dW}{c_b \, P_{\rm bp}} \end{equation*}

-the minus sign indicates that the weight of the airplane W decreases with time, rectified by reversing the limits of integration.
+The minus sign indicates that the airplane’s weight W decreases with time, rectified by reversing the limits of integration.
 Therefore, the flight time corresponding to the fuel burned will be

 (29) \begin{equation*} t_2 - t_1 = \Delta t = \int_{W_1}^{W_0} \frac{ \, dW}{c_b \, P_{\rm bp}} \end{equation*}